Morris Eaves

-Morris Eaves (1944 – February 25, 2024) was an American scholar of British literature and Digital Humanities, and Richard L. Turner Professor of the Humanities, at the University of Rochester, where he taught from 1986 until his death in 2024.
-A specialist in the poetry of William Blake, he developed a digital resource in collaboration with two other scholars - the William Blake Archive - in the mid-1990s; the resource was awarded the Distinguished Scholarly Edition prize of the Modern Language Association in 2004.
-This project made the distinctive interactions between image, text, and color in Blake's prints accessible to scholars around the world; he also edited the journal Blake Quarterly for many years.
-He earned a Ph.D. in English from Tulane University in 1972, after undergraduate work at Long Island University.
-His research was supported by the Mellon Foundation, the National Endowment for the Humanities, the Guggenheim Foundation, and the National Humanities Center.
-He worked at the University of Rochester after twelve years at the University of New Mexico; once at Rochester, he served the English department as chair from 1988 to 1996.
+Morris Eaves (1944–2024) was an American scholar of British literature and Digital Humanities, and Richard L. Turner Professor of the Humanities, at the University of Rochester, where he taught from 1986 until his death in 2024.
+Eaves is considered "one of the most influential Blake scholars in the post-war period."
+He helped create the William Blake Archive in the early 1990s, which he co-directed from its launch in 1996 to his death.
+The Archive was awarded the Distinguished Scholarly Edition prize of the Modern Language Association in 2004.
+This project made the distinctive interactions between image, text, and color in Blake's prints accessible to scholars around the world; he also edited the journal Blake/An Illustrated Quarterly for many years.
 Eaves died on February 25, 2024, at the age of 79.

+Career

+Eaves earned a B.A. summa cum laude from Long Island University in 1966 and a Ph.D. in English from Tulane University in 1972.
+In 1970, he began teaching at the University of New Mexico where he would ultimately be named Presidential Professor of English in 1985 In 1986, Eaves joined the University of Rochester as professor of English, later becoming Richard L. Turner Professor of Humanities.
+He chaired the Department of English from 1988 to 1996 and directed the university's Andrew W. Mellon Graduate Program in Digital Humanities from 2013 to 2022.

+Eaves co-edited the journal Blake/An Illustrated Quarterly with Morton D. Paley beginning in 1970, and in 1994 co-founded the William Blake Archive with Robert N. Essick and Joseph Viscomi, serving as its co-editor until his death.

+His research was supported by grants and fellowships from the Getty Grant Program, the National Endowment for the Humanities, the Guggenheim Foundation, the National Humanities Center, and the Andrew W. Mellon Foundation, which funded the graduate digital-humanities training program he directed at Rochester.